 None => println!("not found"),

-Go’s interfaces are structural, a type satisfies an interface implicitly:
+Go’s interfaces are structural, a type satisfies an interface if it has the right methods.

 type Reader interface {